PierreAdams/Evil/README.md

 dump.vmem: data
 ```

-after somme research vmem extention is a dump's Vmware Workstation
+after somme research vmem extention is a Vmware dump
 We can use [Volatility](https://github.com/volatilityfoundation/volatility) tools to extract some information from file

 first : determine profile :